Help - Preparing & submitting applications - Radiation Assurance

 HRA-managed studies

 Under the HRA-managed process, the HRA will conduct a consistency review on the application and assign HRA-registered reviewers to review the study.
-The HRA will also manage the review process with reviewers, liaising with you when required.
-You can request up to three trusts or health boards and, if known, reviewers at these organisations, to complete the review, though there may be instances when this cannot be accommodated.
-In the event that this situation arises, the HRA will contact you to discuss further options.
+The HRA will also manage the review process with reviewers, working with you when required.
+You can request up to three trusts or health boards and, if known, reviewers at these organisations, to complete the review.
+There may be instances where the requested reviewers or organisations are not available, if this situation arises the HRA will contact you to discuss further options.

 Submission process